About

 Will AlloCyte's intervention be immunosuppressive ?

-Allosteric integrin inhibition is directed at rebalancing the immune response, controlling autoimmunity, and avoiding immunosuppression.
-Therapeutic objective of AlloCyte's first target product is to allosterically recalibrate a distinct integrin over-activity observed in serious autoimmunity yet not observed the same in normal self-protective immune responses.
-This integrin over-activity is thought to trigger self-perpetuating cycles of cellular self kill and integrin over-activation, gradually destroying normal tissue architectures and organ function.
-The target intervention aims to interrupt these self-perpetuating cyles, to restore tissue integrity and to durably rescue organ function.
-AlloCyte's target intervention represents a novel type of oral immune regulatory precision intervention, foreseen to replace current and still emergent immunosuppressive therapies.
+Allosteric integrin recalibration is directed at rebalancing the immune response, controlling autoimmunity, and avoiding immunosuppression.
+Therapeutic objective of AlloCyte's first oral target product is to allosterically recalibrate a distinct aberrant integrin over-activation observed in serious self-destructive autoimmunity yet not observed the same in normal self-protective immune responses.
+This integrin over-activation is thought to trigger aberrant self-perpetuating cycles of cellular self kill, gradually destroying normal tissue architecture and organ function.
+The target intervention aims to halt these aberrant self-perpetuating cyles and to restore self-protective immune balance as well as tissue integrity.
+AlloCyte's target intervention represents a novel type of oral immune regulatory precision intervention, foreseen to replace current and still emergent immunosuppressive therapies, in the future.

 How does AlloCyte work ?

 Founded and fully owned by senior professionals and private investors of industrial and academic backgrounds, AlloCyte is fortunate in having access, since its inception, to professional networks in academia and industry which span a broad spectrum of drug developmental competencies.
 Supported by public and matching private and corporate funds, AlloCyte engages in drug-developmentally integrated cooperations with leading investigators, reputated institutions and pharma companies.
-The convergence of AlloCyte’s advance with the continued progress of both the integrin and autoimmunity fields has created and continues to create AlloCyte’s potentially transformative drug developmental opportunity of small molecule allosteric integrin recalibration.
+The convergence of AlloCyte’s pharmacological advance with novel immune mechanistic and translational concepts of integrin dysregulatory syndromes has created and continues to create AlloCyte’s potentially transformative drug developmental opportunity of small molecule allosteric integrin recalibration.